damianhakert/damianhakert.github.io/source/posts/2017-01-03-gitlab-2016-year-in-review.html.md

 ### Review Apps

-A new addition to GitLab CI in this release was [Review Apps](https://docs.gitlab.com/ce/ci/review_apps/index.html).
-Review Apps can be used to deploy merge requests from your GitLab instance to a dev or staging environment for testing.
+A new addition to GitLab CI in this release was [Review Apps](https://about.gitlab.com/features/review-apps/).
+Review Apps can be used to [deploy merge requests from your GitLab instance to a dev or staging environment for testing](https://docs.gitlab.com/ce/ci/review_apps/index.html).
 At GitLab, we use these for testing [about.gitlab.com](https://about.gitlab.com) as well as [docs.gitlab.com](https://docs.gitlab.com).

-For more information on Review Apps, see [our feature highlight](https://about.gitlab.com/2016/11/22/introducing-review-apps/)
+For more information on Review Apps, see [our feature highlight blog post](https://about.gitlab.com/2016/11/22/introducing-review-apps/).

 ## December: 8.15